 NOTE: If qTest Manager fails to connect to your LDAP server, you will not be able to activate the connection.

-- Access Site Administration and click on the Licenses - Users tab.
+- In Site Administration select the Licenses tab.

-- If there is at least one active connection to your authentication system (Eg: LDAP), Import Users button visible, click on this button to open the Import Users dialog.
+- If there is at least one active connection to your authentication system (Eg: LDAP), you will see/select the Import From LDAP button.

-- On the Import Users dialog, select one authentication system and then click the Retrieve users button.
-It will generate a list of users from your authentication system.
+- Select Retrieve users the system generates a list of users from your authentication system.

 - You can filter or search for specific users using any fields in the grid by entering text in text boxes in the first row of the grid.